guiosouza/firebase-app/README.md

-# firebase-app
+# NoSQL App

-Building an App to Learn Firebase and NoSQL
+Building an App to Learn Firebase and NoSQL,